MrGibbage/fll-pybricks-vscode-tutorial/clone-push.md

-# Clone a Repo in VS Code
+# Clone the Team Repo
 You will need a copy of the repo on each laptop.
 Cloning copies the existing code in a repo into a folder on your local computer.
 Then, as team members edit their code, they will then "push" those changes to the team repo on GitHub.
 Then in oder for everyone to have a copy of the most current code, each team member will "pull" the updates from GitHub.
 Most of these steps are automated with our setup [which you can learn here](https://github.com/MrGibbage/fll-pybricks-vscode-tutorial/blob/main/configure-pybricks-vscode.md).

 Steps: